viper-adnan/Warez/Telegram.md

 ### Telegram Bot (Moderation)
 - [Combot](https://anonym.to/?https://combot.org/) - Moderation, analytics, anti-spam, the best trigger system in Telegram and more.
 - [Controller](https://anonym.to/?https://t.me/ControllerBot) - ControllerBot is a feature-rich bot for Telegram channel (not group!) owners.
+- [GroupHelpBot](https://anonym.to/?https://t.me/GroupHelpBot) - This is the most complete Bot to help you manage your groups easily and safely!
 - [Miss Rose](https://anonym.to/?https://missrose.org/guide/getting-started/adding-rose/) - Manage your group easily with the Rose bot.
 - [Protectron](https://anonym.to/?https://www.protectronbot.com/) - Telegram anti-spam and group management bot.
 - [Shieldy](https://anonym.to/?https://t.me/shieldy_bot) - A zero-config Telegram bot that fights spam in chats.